 The entire index books are separated into 26 sections, A - Z, by the first letter of the Grantor surname (or Grantee surname in column 5).
 The order of the names is as that letter of the alphabet occurs in each book, that is, page number order.
 Therefore, to find a particular Grantor (or Grantee) you must read through ALL the surnames beginning with the same letter of the surname of interest.

-The deed books are available from the main search page on this website under the “Document Images” drop-down menu.
+The deed books are available from the Deed Book Document Image Search page on this website under the “Document Images” drop-down menu from the main search page.

 Indexes #1 through #4 buyers (grantee) have been fully transcribed by local volunteers.
 Sorted by surname and then first name in A-Z order with estimated year deed was recorded.